buffetboy2001/cca_robotics_2021/resources/line_sensors.md

 ## Prepare the Connectors

-> Turn the Rasbperry Pi off.
+> Turn the Raspberry Pi off.

 1. Ask Mr. Bowman to strip some wires for you.